vanus-labs/docs/content/vanus-connect/connector-guides/source/shopify-app/setup.md

 # Shopify App

-This guide contains information to set up a Shopify App Source in Vanus Cloud.
+This guide contains information to set up a Shopify App Source in Vanus Connect.

 ## Introduction

 Shopify is a popular e-commerce platform that allows businesses to sell their products online.

-With the Shopify App source connector in Vanus Cloud, you can create an Shopify App to obtain real-time updates on all customer and order activity in your Shopify store.
+With the Shopify App source connector in Vanus Connect, you can create an Shopify App to obtain real-time updates on all customer and order activity in your Shopify store.

 ## Prerequisites